sfgit-hub24/MINI-PROJECTS/README.md

-# Mini Projects
+# Programming Fundamentals – Academic Practice
-This repository contains my college mini projects and academic programming work
+This repository consists of my academic practice code written to strengthen understanding, based on faculty-provided questions.
 ## Technologies Used
 - C
 - Java